radical-cybertools/radical.saga/doc/_sources/library/context.txt

     The type for this context has to be set to "UserPass" in the constructor, i.e., ``saga.Context("ssh")``.

-.. data::  saga.context.USER_ID
+.. data::  saga.context.user_id

     The username on the target resource.

-.. data::  saga.context.USER_PASS
+.. data::  saga.context.user_pass

     The pass-phrase to use.